brothertoad/goss/README.md

 # goss

 A simple static site generate written in Go.
+At this point in time, it is still very much in the development stage.

 I wrote this (very simple) static site generator to create a few web sites.
 I had previously used [metalsmith](https://metalsmith.io), which is very powerful, but is a Node application, and after a while dealing with dependabot alerts got annoying.
 Since I wrote goss for my own use, it is